lmiller1990/design-pattenrns-for-vuejs/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

 Original makeMove implemented using mutation.
 \end{center}

 On line 3, we mutation the `newBoard` variable.
-We then mutates `boards` on line 4, by pushing a new value in.
-In addition to this mutation, we are also using two global variables: `boards` and `currentPlayer`.
-If we want to approach in a functional manner, the function needs to have the following signature:
+We then mutate `boards` on line 4, by pushing a new value in.
+We are also using two global variables: `boards` and `currentPlayer`.
+If we want to approach this in a functional manner, the function needs include all the required data as arguments, and not rely on global variables.
+If we rely on global variables, the function will no longer be deterministic (we won't be able to know the return value without knowing the value of the global variables.
+This means `makeMove` needs to have the following signature:

 ```ts
 type Board = string[][]